Ali al-Rida: Succession

+There is a disagreement as to the number of children Ali al-Rida had.
+Some have reported them as five sons and one daughter with the names of Muhammad, Hasan, Ja'far, Ibrahim, Husayn and A'isha.
+According to Ibn Hazm al-Rida had three sons named Ali, Muhammad (al-Jawad), and Hussein, whose lineage continued through Muhammad.
+While others mentioned the existence of a daughter of al-Rida called Fatima.
+Most Hadiths indicate that al-Rida had only one son, Muhammad al-Jawad, and al-Rida's lineage continued through him.
+Muhammad al-Jawad was the only son of al-Rida, born to Sabika (or Khayzuran), a freed slave from Nubia, who was said to have descended from the family of Maria al-Qibtiyya, a freed slave of the Prophet and mother of his son Ibrahim, who died in childhood.

+Because al-Jawad had a noticeably darker complexion, some people questioned or challenged his lineage to al-Rida. al-Rida stood firmly behind his son and recognized him as his legitimate successor.
+He brought in a person skilled in identifying lineage through physical characteristics, known as a qā’if.
+The qā’if examined the child and then identified his lineage, confirming that al-Jawad was the son of al-Rida.
+This settled the dispute among those who had questioned al-Jawad's parentage. al-Jawad was only seven years old when his father died.

-Muhammad, the only child of al-Rida, was seven years old when his father died.
-The succession of the young Muhammad, who later became known as al-Jawad (lit. 'the generous'), became controversial among the followers of his father.
-A group of them instead accepted the imamate of al-Rida's brother, Ahmad ibn Musa.
-Another group joined the Waqifiyya, who considered al-Kazim to be the last Imam and expected his return as Mahdi.
+The succession of the young al-Jawad became controversial.
+A group instead accepted the imamate of al-Rida's brother, Ahmad ibn Musa.
+Another group joined the Waqifite, who considered al-Kazim to be the last Imam and expected his return as Mahdi.
 Some had opportunistically backed the imamate of al-Rida after his appointment as successor to the caliphate and now returned to their Sunni or Zaydi communities.
-Tabatabai, however, regards the divisions in Shia after al-Rida as insignificant and often temporary.
+These divisions were insignificant and often temporary.
 Twelver scholars have noted that Jesus received his prophetic mission in the Quran when he was still a child, and some hold that al-Jawad had received the requisite perfect knowledge of all religious matters through divine inspiration from the time of his succession, irrespective of his age.